-For seedings areas ripping will be undertaken along the contour, where possible and preferably when soil is moist and immediately prior to sowing.
-The spread top-dressed surface will be scarified with the contour immediately prior to seeding to reduce runoff and increase infiltration.
+For seedings areas ripping will be undertaken along the contour, where possible and preferably when soil is moist and immediately prior to sowing to incorporate ameliorates, reduce runoff and increase infiltration.

-For tree planting / tubestock areas, Tree mounds will be established with a dozer well ahead of the target planting date to allow for sufficient rip line settlement, to capture rain and improve soil moisture and ongoing moisture retention.
+For tree planting / tubestock areas, Tree mounds canb be established along with countor ripping well ahead of the target planting date to allow for sufficient rip line settlement, to capture rain and improve soil moisture and ongoing moisture retention.